docQodly/docs/docs/concepts/orda/data.md

  emp.save()
 ```

 ORDA provides an additional facility for entering a relation attribute for a "many" entity related to a "one" entity: you pass the primary key of the "one" entity directly when assigning a value to the relation attribute.
-For this to work, you pass data of type Number or Text (the primary key value) to the relation attribute.
+For this to work, you pass the primary key value (number or string) to the relation attribute.
 ORDA then automatically takes care of searching for the corresponding entity in the dataclass.
 For example:

 ```qs
  var emp : cs.EmployeeEntity